btholt/complete-intro-to-react/_posts/2016-01-18-fixing-tests.markdown

 We have to mock what react-router would give to the Search route.
 Other than than that, this look pretty familiar.
 We have to move from the friendly enzyme wrapper to the less-friendly [Cheerio][cheerio] wrapper.

-Let's rewrite out last test.
+Let's rewrite our last test.

 {% highlight javascript %}
 it('should filter correctly given new state', () => {